- Research suggests that CBD may be used to regulate several skin conditions by interacting with the body’s endocannabinoid system (ESC).

 In addition to the three factors mentioned above, another major cause of acne is the imbalance of the skin microbiome.

 The overgrowth of the bacteria Cutibacterium acnes (C. acnes) has been linked to acne for over a hundred years.

-Because CBD may have antimicrobial properties, it may be an effective treatment against C. acnes and, therefore, acne.
+Because CBD may have antimicrobial properties, so it may be an effective treatment against C. acnes and acne.